HFAnalyticsLab/COVID19_care_homes/README.md

 * 07_permlresidents_descriptives_dataviz_post-release.R - visualisation of characteristics from script 3
 * 08_allresidents_admissions_discharges_dataviz_post-release.R - visualisation of admissions and discharges from script 5

-Additional [SAS code](src/sprint_3_SAS) was used to count the number of hospital admissions from care homes and hospital discharges to care homes (based on both MPI care home flags and SUS source of admission and discharge destination), and to flag long-term conditions based on inpatient diagnosis codes of the previous 3 years.
+[SAS code](src/sprint_3_SAS) used to count the number of hospital admissions from care homes and hospital discharges to care homes (based on both MPI care home flags and SUS source of admission and discharge destination), and to flag long-term conditions based on inpatient diagnosis codes of the previous 3 years.

 * 01ReplicateAdmDischAPCSandMMPI.sas - flags hospital admissions from care homes and hospital discharges to care homes
 * 02SummariseReplicationData.sas - creates summaries